thayamizu/insert-file/README.md

-# insert-file README

-This is a simple extension for Visual Studio Code.
+# Insert File Visual Studio Code Extension
 This extension provides that insert a file contents in active editor.

 ## Features
 This extension provides 'insert-file' command.

+- Insert File
+- Insert File As Link (Markdown)

 If your want to insert a file in your editing text, enter 'insert-file' command in command pallet and select a file then selected file contents will insert into your editing text.

 ![operation](https://raw.githubusercontent.com/thayamizu/insert-file/master/img/img1.gif)

 ## Requirements